JohnN05/StockSimulator/README.md

 # Stock Simulator

+##Overview
-A web-based stock market simulator that allows users to practice trading with virtual money and real-time market data.
+This web-based stock market simulator provides users with an immersive platform to practice trading using virtual money and real-time market data.
+Powered by yFinance, the simulator supports creating multiple portfolios across different dates, offering insights into individual portfolio performance.

+# Features
+- Virtual trading personal portfolios
+- Historical performance tracking
+- User authentication and account management

+# Installation Instructions
+Follow these steps to setup and run the frontend and backend of the stock simulator.

 ## Prerequisites